Economic Data for ATVs & UTVs

 15.4 mb

-The Economic Contributions of ATV / UTV Riders in Wisconsin
+The Economic Impact of ATV / UTV Riders in Wisconsin

 This study aims to evaluate the economic contributions of ATVing in Wisconsin, focusing on ATV and UTV usage while excluding rental companies and commercial dealerships to ensure a precise representation of recreational riding activity.
 Commercial registrations constitute a small fraction of recreational riding, less than 0.5% of all registrations, and may exhibit distinct spending patterns.